Affiliate links on SoundGuys may earn us a commission. Learn more.

 What should you get instead of the TOZO T6?

-The JLab GO Air POP is an excellent alternative to the TOZO T6, with IPX4 water resistance, great isolation, and a good sound profile with additional EQ options, though the frequency response underemphasizes bass.
+The JLab GO Air POP is an excellent alternative to the TOZO T6, with IPX4 sweat resistance, great isolation, and a good sound profile with additional EQ options, though the frequency response underemphasizes bass.
 It also has double the battery life at 11 hours, 4 minutes.
-It’s also only $17 at Amazon, so it’s a great value for what you get.
+The GO Air POP sell for only $17 at Amazon, so it’s a great value for what you get.

 If you want aptX support from an affordable pair of earbuds, the Jabra Elite 3 has that and more.
 It has IP55 water and dust resistance, a good (though bassy) sound profile, and solid almost 7-hour battery life.
 You can normally find it for $79.99 at Amazon, but it can go on sale too.